F5Networks/f5-ci-docs/docs/tutorials/bigip-ha.rst

 **For example**:

-You have one (1) active and one (1) standby BIG-IP device, which reside in separate data centers.
-You want to create objects for a Kubernetes Cluster to a single partition on the BIG-IP system. [#mtuc1].
-For your HA setup, you'd deploy two (2) |kctlr| instances - one in each data center.
+You have one (1) active and one (1) standby BIG-IP device.
+You want to manage a Kubernetes Cluster in a single partition on the BIG-IP system. [#mtuc1]_.
+For your HA setup, you'd deploy two (2) |kctlr| instances - one for each BIG-IP device.
+To ensure Controller HA, deploy each Controller instance on a separate node in the cluster.

 .. figure:: /_static/media/bigip-ha.png
-   :alt: A diagram showing 2 separate data centers.
-Each contains a BIG-IP device and a BIG-IP Controller.
+   :alt: A diagram showing a BIG-IP active-standby device pair and 2 BIG-IP Controllers, running on separate nodes in a Kubernetes Cluster.

-Any given BIG-IP Controller instance is responsible for a single administrative partition on the BIG-IP system.
-If you use multiple controller instances to manage multiple partitions, be sure to deploy a backup of each Controller instance in the "standby" data center.

 .. [#cccl] See `Introduction to F5 Common Controller Core Library <https://devcentral.f5.com/articles/introduction-to-f5-common-controller-core-library-cccl-28355>`_ on DevCentral for more information.

 BIG-IP config sync
 ------------------

-If you do use config sync, **do not deploy additional BIG-IP Controllers** in your standby datacenter.

 .. warning::